upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

     ..
 Note::

-        To learn about this project, visit our Instructables page for detailed guide: `Pop Bubbles With Your Mind (EEG) | Neuro PlayGround (NPG) Lite <https://www.instructables.com/Pop-Bubbles-With-Your-Mind-EEG-Neuro-PlayGround-NP/>`_
+        - To learn about this project, visit our Instructables page for detailed guide: `Pop Bubbles With Your Mind (EEG) | Neuro PlayGround (NPG) Lite <https://www.instructables.com/Pop-Bubbles-With-Your-Mind-EEG-Neuro-PlayGround-NP/>`_

+        - Visit the `Web Interface <https://upsidedownlabs.github.io/Focion/>`_ to visualize in real time.

 .. card:: 5.
 Cuboid